Quantum geometrical current and coherence of the open gravitation system: loop quantum gravity coupled with a thermal scalar field: A specific model: loop quantum gravity coupled with a real scalar field

 When the discreteness parameter $\bar{\mu}$ approaches zero, the Hamiltonian in \eqref{eq:4.49} tends to become \eqref{eq:4.47}.
 Thus, we expect that when the discreteness parameter $\bar{\mu}$ approaches zero, the loop quantum cosmology becomes the usual canonical quantum cosmology.

 In the following, we will neglect the operator hat on the variables $c$ and $p$.
 Combine \eqref{eq:4.43} and \eqref{eq:4.49}, then we have

 For convenience, define~\cite{AE}

 $\mathcal{V}$ is a dimensionless operator\footnote{ Sometimes we neglect the operator hat.
-Readers can easily identify what is the $c$-number and what is the $q$-number according to the related contents.}.
-Its eigenvalue represents the magnitude of the volume, so $\mathcal{V}$ is the dimensionless volume operator.
-Certain relations emerge~\cite{AE}:
+Readers can easily identify what is the $c$-number and what is the $q$-number according to the related contents.}. $sgn(p)$ is the sign of $p$. $sgn(p)=1$ if $p>0$ and $sgn(p)=-1$ if $p<0$~\cite{AAP}.
+Certain relations emerge~\cite{AAP,AE}:

 Here, $\Psi(\mathcal{V})$ is any function of the dimensionless quantity $\mathcal{V}$, and $|\mathcal{V}_{0}\rangle=\delta(\mathcal{V}-\mathcal{V}_{0})$ is the eigenvector of the operator $\hat{\mathcal{V}}$. $|\mathcal{V}_{0}\rangle$ represents the state where the volume is $\mathcal{V}_{0}$,